kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 including the amount of jobs created, their complexity, and frequency over time, these objects can accumulate, leading to unnecessary use of etcd storage and a gradual increase in Kueue's memory footprint.
 Some of these objects, like finished Workloads, do not contain any useful information that could be used for additional purposes, such as debugging.
-That's why, based on user feedback in [#1618](https://github.com/kubernetes-sigs/kueue/issues/1618) or [#1789](https://github.com/kubernetes-sigs/kueue/issues/1789), a mechanism for garbage collection of finished Workloads is being proposed.
+That's why, based on user feedback in [#1618](https://github.com/kubernetes-sigs/kueue/issues/1618), a mechanism for garbage collection of finished Workloads is being proposed.

 With this mechanism in place, deleting finished Workloads has several benefits: